Magistrates Court Guide

 Paying a solicitor privately & reimbursement of legal costs if acquitted

-Solicitors are not only hired by defendants who plead 'not guilty'.
+Solicitors are not only hired/instructed by defendants who plead 'not guilty'.
 They are also hired and are very useful to defendants pleading 'guilty'.
 They have spent many years training and studying the law.
-They usually have many years of practicing the law behind them too.
+Many have extensive experience of practicing the law behind them too.
 They know the criminal justice system and the magistrate court procedures inside and out.
-At the very least your solicitor will be able to put forward a well structured plea of mitigation on your behalf.
+At the very least a solicitor will be able to put forward a well structured plea of mitigation on your behalf in order to help secure a lenient sentence.

 Plea of mitigation